spewolf/learning-platform-capstone/UserDocumentation.md

 Currently just a template.

 ### Login

 Allows for existing users to log into the website using their email and password.

+1. Click on log in
+2. Enter information provided when registering
+3. Click sign in

 ### Register